Skip to content

 Installing Rye

-To install run you can curl a command which will install the right binary for your operating system and CPU architecture and install it:
+To install you can run a curl command which will install the right binary for your operating system and CPU architecture and install it:

 curl -sSf https://rye-up.com/get | bash